jcranch/tilings/README.md

 Prerequisites
 -------------

-In order to build the code, the following is needed
+In order to build the code, the following tools are needed needed:

  * python3